Lemanja/projects/README.md

 ## Welcome to my Technical Writing Repository

 You can see examples of my technical writing work, projects and interview asessments on this page.

+I have created this page using the Jekyll theme with Markdown Syntax and GitHub.

 You can use the [editor on GitHub](https://github.com/Lemanja/projects/edit/main/README.md) to maintain and preview the content for your website in Markdown files.